criminalking/criminalking.github.io/project.md

 title: Projects
 permalink: /project/
 ---
-## Egocentric Face Reconstruction with side cameras on VR glasses
+## Egocentric Face Reconstruction with side cameras on Hololens

 `8/2017 - Present` <br>
 `Research assistant, advised by Henry Fuchs, Department of Computer Science, University of North Carolina at Chapel Hill`

 This project is the beginning of my PhD career.
 I'm going to use two side-face images captured by two RGB cameras fixed on Hololens to construct user's face.
-Face reconstruction with side faces is still a challenging problem and nobody can reconstruct a photorealistic face with just side-face images now.
+Face reconstruction with side faces is still a challenging problem and as far as I know, nobody can reconstruct a photorealistic face with just side-face images now.
 But this work is very amazing!!!
 It could be used on AR telepresence system, just like [Microsoft Research Holoportation project](https://www.microsoft.com/en-us/research/project/holoportation-3/), VR game and so on.
 Imaging you are in the virtual world, stand in front of the virtual mirror and smile, what do you want to see?
 Also a smiling man, right?
 That's what I'm doing. <br>

+Except for visual information, we also used audio information to improve the reconstruction result.
+We trained a neural network to infer expression parameters.

+This face reconstruction result will also be used in our big egocentric reconstruction project which will animate the environment and user face and body together.

 <img src="{{ site.baseurl }}/images/project1_11.png" alt="Constructocat by https://github.com/jasoncostello" style="width: 600px;"/> <br>
 This is camera installation result of our project. <br>